jamesbconner/KiroSteeringLoader/README.md

 ## Usage

 1. **Set Templates Path**: Settings>Extensions>Kiro Steering Loader.
 Set to a local directory with steering templates.
+Can also be set in the command palette as "Kiro Steering Loader: Set Templates Path", or by clicking the directory icon in the Kiro Loader view.
 2. **Browse Templates**: Click the Kiro Steering icon in the activity bar to view available templates
 3. **Load Templates**: Click on any template to load it into your current workspace's `.kiro/steering/` directory
 4. **Refresh**: Use the refresh button to update the template list after adding new templates